wangtjwork/react_input_cursor_flash/README.md

 ## Purpose

-A demonstration of unexpected lost input cursor position on input elements controlled by React.
+A demonstration of unexpected lost input cursor position on input elements with asynchronous updates to their values.

 ### Set up